 Whether you're settling in for a long-haul flight or just a quick jaunt down the coast, a well-packed carry-on is a must—for practicality as much as comfort.
 To get a peek into the carry-ons of the world's most avid travelers, we tapped into our network of jetsetting hoteliers, flight attendants and trip designers.

-Continue reading to discover exactly what they look for when packing, and how you can do the same with 20% off* THE OUTNET (code: JOURNY20) valid through August 31.
+Continue reading to discover exactly what they look for when packing, and how you can do the same with the help of our friends at THE OUTNET .

 Journy trip designer Brooke Locke, who covers California (San Francisco, Los Angeles, Napa and Sonoma), Dublin and Edinburgh, swears by a perfectly-sized backpack.
 And given the fact that she's currently solo traveling around the world, having recently achieved her goal of visiting 30 countries by age 30, we're inclined to take her word for it.